OliverPerrin/OliverPerrin/README.md

 JAVA / PYTHON / R / C++ / SQL / C

 - 🔭 I’m currently working on building a website for my portfolio
-- 🌱 I’m currently learning HTML, CSS, and JS.
-I am also learning more SQL, C, and the LC3 Assembly Language.
+- 🌱 I’m currently learning HTML, CSS, JS.
+Also, more SQL, C, and the LC3 Assembly Language.
 - 📫 How to reach me: oliver.t.perrin@gmail.com